CIA activities in Iran: Plotting The Coup

+The Coup in Iran was the CIA's first successful coup operation.
+Mosaddegh was removed from power and Iran's oil shares were split amongst the British, French, and United States for a 25-year agreement in which Iran would earn 50% of the oil profits.
+Britain earned 40% of the oil shares, the Dutch Oil Company, Shell received 14%, French CFP received 6%, and the United States received the remaining 40%.
+Quickly following the removal of Mosaddegh in 1953, the U.S. installed a pro-U.S. dictator, Shah Mohammad Reza Pahlavi.
+Over the next decades, the Shah increased the economic strength of Iran but he also repressed political dissent.
+He accomplished this through the use of a secret police force known as the SAVAK, which was created with the support of the CIA and Mossad.
+The Shah was accused by many of trying to get rid of Islam, even though the country's population was over 90% Muslim.
+This eventually led to the rise of political Islam in Iran.
+In a speech on March 17, 2000, before the American Iranian Council on the relaxation of U.S. sanctions against Iran, Secretary of State Madeleine Albright said: "In 1953, the United States played a significant role in orchestrating the overthrow of Iran's popular prime minister, Mohammed Mosaddegh.
+As the CIA's first successful coup, Operation Ajax left Iran with a resentment for the U.S. that would lead directly to conflicts such as the Iran hostage crisis.
+The aftershocks of these events continue to influence Iran's political and cultural landscape today.

 Overthrow of Premier Mosaddegh of Iran (Memo)

 Further proof of the United States' involvement was announced on March 19, 2013, the 60th anniversary of the overthrow, when the National Security Service posted recently declassified documents that the CIA had on the coup.
 Although previous to this the CIA claimed that all the documents about 1953 were destroyed or lost in the 1960s because of lack of storage space.
 A 200-page report written by Donald Wilbur for the CIA goes into detail regarding the planning, execution, and result of the coup.
 Wilbur's report Overthrow of Premier Mossadeq of Iran: November 1952 - August 1953 attempts to outline the need for proper representation of the coup and the necessity to expose the CIA operations in Iran.
 Released by the New York Times on April 16, 2000, the newspaper utilized Wilbur's writing and reported the facts behind the reason for a coup.
 He argues that due to the emotional instability of Mosaddegh the Iranian government, military, and Shah were at risk of Soviet takeover and the possibility of communist influence.
 Thus beginning the aim to crush the communist parties and prevent the 'Reds' from infiltrating the British and American stronghold in Iran.